OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 To remove all JavaScript source code and locally stored data, clear the WebView's cache with [`clearCache`](https://goo.gl/7dnhdi "clearCache in WebViews") when the app closes.

 Devices running platforms older than Android 4.4 (API level 19) use a version of WebKit that has several security issues.
 As a workaround, the app must confirm that WebView objects [display only trusted content](https://developer.android.com/training/articles/security-tips.html#WebView "WebView Best Practices") if the app runs on these devices.

-For more secure web browsing, Android 8.1 (API level 27) introduces the [`SafeBrowsing API`](https://developers.google.com/safe-browsing/v4), which allows your application to detect URLs that Google has classified as a known threat.

-By default, WebViews show a warning to users about the security risk with the option to load the URL or stop the page from loading.
-With the SafeBrowsing API you can customize your application's behavior by either reporting the threat to SafeBrowsing or performing a particular action such as returning back to safety each time it encounters a known threat.
-Please check the [Android Developers documentation](https://developer.android.com/about/versions/oreo/android-8.1#safebrowsing) for usage examples.

-You can use the SafeBrowsing API independently from WebViews using the [SafetyNet library](https://developer.android.com/training/safetynet/safebrowsing), which implements a client for Safe Browsing Network Protocol v4.
-SafetyNet allows you to analyze all the URLs that your app is supposed load.
-You can check URLs with different schemes (e.g : http,file,etc) since SafeBrowsing is agnostic to URL schemes, and against `TYPE_POTENTIALLY_HARMFUL_APPLICATION` and `TYPE_SOCIAL_ENGINEERING` threat types.

-[Virus Total API](https://support.virustotal.com/hc/en-us/articles/115002146469-API-Scripts) also provides an API for analyzing URLs and local files for known threats.
-A Java implementation for the API is available on Virus Total's documentation page.

-> When sending URLs or files to be checked for known threats make sure they don't contain sensitive data which could compromise a user's privacy, or expose sensitive content from your application.

 #### Dynamic Analysis